fnalabs/schema-json-js/README.md

 ## Environments
 - All modern browsers and Node 10+ without polyfills.
+- The build script is currently set to ECMA 9.

 ## Benchmarks
 There is a small benchmark to showcase our performance against some similar solutions.
 One of the many ways `schema-json-js` stands apart from many other validators is its ability to perform partial schema validation.